spencerharris63/FlexNav/README.md

 $ git --version
 $ node
 > var total = 12+12
-> var el = document.querySelector('.anything') // this makes no sense in the node universe
+> var el = document.querySelector('.anything') // error
 > .exit // or control + c to exit node
 $ clear // or command + k to clear the terminal
 ```

-Use `cd` or the copy and paste method to get into today's exercise folder in the terminal.
+Use `cd` or the copy and paste method to cd into today's exercise folder.

 ## Initialize GIT and Create a Branch